 Finally, this policy achieves nothing.
 There is not a valid reason why asylum seekers cannot wait for their hearing in the United States.
 Asylum is a form of legal immigration.
 Migrants facing persecution in their native country have every right to apply for asylum in the United States.
 Yet, the Trump Administration has repeatedly tried to put hurdles and obstacles in their way.

 Find Out How Our California Asylum Attorney Can Help You

-At the Law Office of Joshua L. Goldstein, PC, we are proud to advocate for the rights and interests of asylum seekers.
+At the Goldstein Immigration Lawyers, we are proud to advocate for the rights and interests of asylum seekers.
 To get immediate assistance with your asylum claim, please call us at (213) 262-2000 for a confidential consultation.
 With an office in Los Angeles, we handle all types of immigration law matters in Southern California.

 - Ninth Circuit Ruling: Trump Administration has Broad Discretion to End Temporary Protected Status (TPS) - September 16, 2020

 - Immigration Law: Your Guide to Parole in Place (PIP) - September 14, 2020